kobus-v-schoor/dotgit/README.md

   is just a normal git repository, no frills
 * Equally good support for both symlinks and copies
 * No dependencies, just a bash script
-* Intuitive filelist - easily create a complex repository storing all you're different configurations
+* Intuitive filelist - easily create a complex repository storing all your different configurations
 * Easily work with only a group of files in your repository (categories)
 * Straightforward file-hierarchy